fabi1cazenave/node-html2epub/README.md

 Stability
 ---------

-This works quite well but it’s still in a very early stage: pretty much everything (including the name) is likely to change in the near future.
+This works quite well but it’s still in a very early stage: the API and the command-line arguments are likely to change in the near future.

 Alternatives
 ------------